UsabilityEngineering/portfolio-Jordanbailey-csci/README.md

-# UX Portfolio
+# Jordan's UX Portfolio

-About me...
+I'm Jordan Bailey and this is my UX class based portfolio.
+This is where I will be storing my assigned blog entries for usability and user eXperience.

 ## UX Team Project